minau87/meansurveys/README.md

 # Setup

+0. (Download the app or clone via __git clone  https://github.com/minau87/meansurveys.git__ if you have [Git](https://git-scm.com/downloads) installed.)
 1. To get started, you first want to run __npm install__ in the MEANSurveys folder to install all the dependencies.
 2. Next, to automatically update without having to restart the server each time, we're using [nodemon](https://www.npmjs.com/package/nodemon).
 To install nodemon globally, use the __npm install -g nodemon__ command.
 3. Then we have to install the dependencies of our Angular app.
-For that, navigate into the client folder and run __npm install__ again.
+For that, navigate into the client-src folder and run __npm install__ again.
 4. Finally, we need to install the [Angular CLI](https://cli.angular.io/).